Aging Adults Need to Follow Prescribing Information When Taking Medications

 In the short run, it might seem like not taking medication is a good way to save money.

-But in the long run, the effects of not taking medication will likely cost significantly more in medical bills when a health emergency happens.
+But in the long run, not taking medication will likely cost significantly more in medical bills during a health emergency.

-If negative side effects or financial concerns result in your older adult not taking prescribed medication, discuss it with their doctor right away.
+If adverse side effects or financial concerns prevent your older adult from taking their prescribed medication, discuss this with their doctor right away.

 They can help find a treatment that works better or refer you to helpful resources.

-For example, there are programs that help with prescription costs, tips for convincing someone with dementia to take medication, and pill organizers to keep track of doses.
+For example, some programs help with prescription costs, offer tips for convincing someone with dementia to take medication, and provide pill organizers to help keep track of doses.

-Next Step > Find out why not taking prescribed medication harms senior health in the full article at the New York Times
+Next Steps: Find out why not taking prescribed medication harms senior health in the full article at the New York Times

 Recommended for you: